rzhao01/personal-website/content/home/about.md

 # Biography

-I am PhD Candiate in Electrical and Computer Engineering at Cornell University advised by [Professor Zhiru Zhang](www.csl.cornell.edu/~zhiruz).
+I am a PhD Candiate in Electrical and Computer Engineering at Cornell University advised by [Professor Zhiru Zhang](www.csl.cornell.edu/~zhiruz).
 I'm part of the [Computer Systems Lab (CSL)](https://www.csl.cornell.edu) at Cornell.